-The DPL interface is composed of two ports-a full duplex asynchronous serial link for control messages and a PCM digital audio link for audio traffic.
+The DPL interface is composed of two ports-a full duplex asynchronous serial link for control messages and a Pulse-code modulation (PCM) digital audio link for audio traffic.
 The protocol used on these ports is made available to application developers only on a case-by-case basis and after appropriate non-disclosure agreements and/or license agreements are executed.

-3 IRIDIUM ANTENNA CONNECTOR
+3 ANTENNA CONNECTOR

-The A3LA-RG modem uses a single TNC female 50-ohm connector for both transmit and receive (see Figure 6).
+The A3LA-RM modem uses a single Threaded Neill-Concelman (TNC) female 50-ohm connector for both transmit and receive.
 Cable loss between the modem and the antenna is critical and must be kept less than 3 dB at the operating frequency of 1616 to 1626.5 MHz.
 The minimum link margin of 12 dB must also be maintained.
-General Radio Frequency (RF) parameters are listed in Table 2 below.
+General RF parameters are listed in the table below.